Night Mail: Release

 The film premiered on 4 February 1936 at the Cambridge Arts Theatre in Cambridge as one of the films presented at the launch screening at the venue.
 A screening was held the following morning.
 Jackson, Watt, and Wright were among the GPO staff present; the former recalled the audience's enthusiastic response to the film which included an "enormous applause" at the end.
 The film was the GPO's only production to be released commercially in 1936.

 Wright was angered upon its general release as he found out that he was jointly credit as producer and director with Watt, when he believed he had done most of the work.
 Watt was shocked to find that he was credited as a producer, as he argued he had only directed the film.
 He tried to have the on-screen credits changed so his name separated from Wright's, "in letters as tiny as Grierson cared", but the latter refused and despite convincing Watt to leave the credits unaltered, Watt never forgave Grierson.
 Cavalcanti noted that he was credited for "'sound direction', which didn't even exist as a credit", but Grierson claimed that Cavalcanti had asked for his name to be excluded from the GPO's credits in case his involvement in such a documentary unit undermined his reputation in commercial cinema.

 Night Mail was promoted with a largely successful advertising campaign to aid its release.
 The GPO commissioned posters, special screenings, and other soft publicity opportunities, taking advantage of the glamorous image and popularity of railway films to promote Night Mail.
 Unlike other GPO films, which were primarily screened in schools, professional societies, and other small venues, Night Mail was shown in commercial cinemas as an opening for the main feature.
 However, poor contracts for short documentary films meant Night Mail failed to make a significant profit despite its high viewership.
 In 1938, the film was re-released as part of the 100th anniversary of the travelling post office, which featured a collector's edition information booklet on the film.
-The first broadcast on BBC Television was not until 16 October, 1949.
+The first broadcast on BBC Television was not until 16 October 1949.

+An early screening in the U.S., at New York's Museum of Modern Art, was for its "The Documentary Film" series, lasting from January through May 1946.
+This film was shown on January 28, 29, 30, and 31.

 In 2007, Night Mail was released on DVD by the British Film Institute following a digital restoration of the original negatives.
 The set includes 96 minutes of bonus features, including the 1986 sequel Night Mail 2.